TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Your reference should be a URL in the "Software Engineering at Google" book
       or a reference to a reputable web site that you found online.

+#### Effective Technical Leadership

+TODO: Write one sentence about this skill.
+TODO: Provide at least one reference to support your assertion.
+TODO: Your reference should be a URL in the "Software Engineering at Google" book
+      or a reference to a reputable web site that you found online.

+#### Helpful Style Guides

+TODO: Write one sentence about this skill.
+TODO: Provide at least one reference to support your assertion.
+TODO: Your reference should be a URL in the "Software Engineering at Google" book
+      or a reference to a reputable web site that you found online.

 ## Learning Objectives

 After consulting the [Learning